open-ephys/onix-docs/source/Software Guide/index.rst

 very good at dealing with the asynchronous and heterogeneous data that ONIX hardware produces.

-    - The :ref:`bonsai_onixref` page provides detailed information about the ONIX Bonsai library.
+    - The :ref:`bonsai_onixref` pages provide detailed information about the ONIX Bonsai library.
     - The :ref:`open_ephys_gui` page provides information on using the `Open Ephys GUI <https://open-ephys.org/gui>`__ with ONIX hardware.